Janepher Mbabazi Kyomuhendo

-Background and education
+Early life and education

-Janepher Mbabazi Kyomuhendo attended Nyakayojo Secondary School for her Ordinary level education and she got her Uganda Certificate of Education in 1996.
-She complete her Uganda Advanced Certificate of Education from Kinoni Girls School in 1998.
+Janepher Mbabazi Kyomuhendo was born on 24 December 1979.
+She attended Nyakayojo Secondary School for her Ordinary level education and she got her Uganda Certificate of Education in 1996.
+She completed her Uganda Advanced Certificate of Education from Kinoni Girls School in 1998.
 She later went for her further studies at Nkumba University from where she was awarded a Bachelor of Business Administration in 2004.
 She then went for her Master of Business Administration at Nkumba University and she finished it in 2009.